andreaba0/swiper-button/README.md

 <br><br>

 ## Tips
-It is possible to add one or more swipe elements to a single page but remember to change the ids tag of each component.
+It is possible to add one or more swipe elements to a single page but remember to change the id tag of each component.
 <br>
 It is possible to create an array of components each of them with a specific function